Programs > Brochure

 |Time Away:||Summer||Housing options:||Student Responsibilty with support from IIP and/or Host Organization|

-Qatar Computing Research Institute (QCRI) is a national research institute established in 2010 by the Qatar Foundation for Education, Science and Community Development, a private, non-profit organization that supports Qatar’s transformation from a carbon to a knowledge-based economy.
-QCRI operates under the umbrella of Hamad bin Khalifa University.
+Qatar Computing Research Institute (QCRI) is a national research institute, established in 2010 by Qatar Foundation (QF) for Education, Science and Community Development, a private, non-profit organization that is supporting Qatar’s transformation from a carbon economy to a knowledge economy.
+QCRI operates under the umbrella of Hamad bin Khalifa University (HBKU).
 QCRI supports Qatar Foundation’s mission by helping to build Qatar’s innovation and technological capacity.
-It is focused on tackling large-scale computing challenges that address national priorities for growth and development, as well as conducting world-class multidisciplinary computing research that is relevant to the needs of Qatar, the wider Arab region, and the world.
-We perform cutting-edge research in such areas as Arabic language technologies, social computing, data analytics, distributed systems, cyber security, and computational science and engineering.
+QCRI performs cutting-edge research in such areas as social computing, Arabic language technologies, data analytics, distributed systems, cyber security, and computational science and engineering.

 PROJECT 1: Using Facebook Advertising Data as a “Digital Census”

 Facebook has over 2 billion monthly active users and, with the goal of being able to serve targeted advertising, is building detailed profiles for its user base.
-Some forms of aggregate, anonymized data are available to advertisers-to-be in the form of “audience reach estimates”.
-Here Facebook provides an API through which advertisers can obtain information on how many FB users match certain criteria, such as having certain interests, demographic attributes or device types.
+Some forms of aggregate, anonymized data are available to advertisers-to-be in the form of “audience reach estimates”, where Facebook provides information on how many FB users match certain criteria, such as having certain interests, demographic attributes or device types.
 This functionality provides a real-time “Digital Census” of over 2 billion users.

 PROJECT 2: Changing Gender Roles Around the Globe

-Tapping into Facebook’s advertising platform, it is possible to obtain estimates of how many women (or men) in a given country and age group have an interest in any particular activities or areas.
+Tapping into Facebook’s and Google's advertising platform, it is possible to obtain estimates of how many women (or men) in a given country and age group have an interest in topics.
 With these estimates, one can build up a detailed profile showing how, say, the gender imbalance in cooking- or career-related interests changes across generations and across countries.
-These age-country specific interest profiles can then be combined with information on fertility rates.
+These age-country interest profiles can then be combined with information on fertility rates.
 The goal of this analysis is to better understand the driving forces behind demographic changes, such as new partnership models and decreasing birth rates.
-Your responsibilities would mostly lie in data collection and analysis, requiring at least some programming skills, but would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.
+The IIP intern's responsibilities would include data collection and analysis, requiring at least some programming skills.
+Responsibilities would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.

 PROJECT 3: Your Own “Big Data for Development” Project Idea

-If you’re generally interested in using new data sources, such as advertising data from Facebook, LinkedIn or Twitter, or web search data from Google Trends to fill “data gaps” (particularly in developing countries), then get in touch with us!
+If the IIP intern is generally interested in using new data sources, such as advertising data from Facebook, LinkedIn or Twitter, or web search data from Google Trends to fill “data gaps” (particularly in developing countries), then get in touch with QCRI!
 We are broadly interested in all aspects of the United Nations Sustainable Development Goals (SDGs), as well as studying international migration and analyzing the social fabric of metropolitan areas.
-Depending on your interests we will try to find domain experts to craft a project that hopefully has not only an academic but a societal value.
-Your responsibilities would mostly lie in data collection and analysis, requiring at least some programming skills, but would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.
+Depending on the intern's interests, the organization will try to find domain experts to craft a project that hopefully has not only an academic but a societal value.
+The IIP intern's responsibilities would include data collection and analysis, requiring at least some programming skills, but would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.